openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   responsible for receiving course data from edX, and transferring it securely to researchers and other interested parties after it is received.

-  For more information, see the :ref:`data:edX Research Guide`.
+  For more information, see the :ref:`edX Research Guide`.

 **discussion**

   The set of topics defined to promote course-wide or unit-specific dialog.
   Learners use the discussion topics to communicate with each other and the course team in threaded exchanges.
-For more information, see :ref:`partnercoursestaff:Discussions`.
+For more information, see :ref:`Discussions`.

 .. _Discussion Component: